thisgeektweets/kinesisos.github.io/instructions.md

-For the next steps, it is recommended to install the [arch install scripts](https://www.archlinux.org/packages/extra/any/arch-install-scripts/) package for your current platform although you can do everything manually.
+For the next steps, it is recommended to install the [arch install scripts](https://www.archlinux.org/packages/extra/any/arch-install-scripts/) package for the current platform being used although everything can be done manually.

-Finally, just create using the `fstab` file which will hold information about the mount point of disk partition(s) that k_os will be using.
+Finally, just create the `fstab` file which will hold information about the mount point of disk partition(s) that Kinesis OS will be using.
 If the [arch install scripts](https://www.archlinux.org/packages/extra/any/arch-install-scripts/) package has been installed, just run the following command.